-The Python community produces an incredible wealth of free and low cost resources for both new and experienced software developers.
-These great resources include several Python podcasts that are released on a regular schedule.
+The Python community has an embarrassment of riches when it comes to free and low cost resources for both new and experienced software developers.
+These great resources include several Python podcasts that are released on regular schedules.

 Talk Python to Me focuses on the people and organizations coding on Python.
 Each episode features a different guest interviewee to talk about his or her work.

 Podcast.__init__ is another regular podcast that presents stories about Python and interviews "with the people who make it great".